 Your loyal readers, your would-be readers and your would-be clients all have one thing in common: they’re as receptive to originality as they are repelled by copycat content.

 We’ve hit content overload and no one has time to bother with boring content.
 The blogging world is cut-throat: any piece of content you write that is unoriginal or uninspired just won’t get the clicks, reads and shares you want (and need) it to.

 The fact is, while some marketers settle for cheap content that fills a page, the best marketers strive for originality.

-- Originality lasts.
-Just as this list of the best TV adverts of the last decade proves, original content is the content that will stand the test of time.
+Originality lasts.
+Just as this selection of the best TV adverts of the last decade proves, original content is the content that will stand the test of time.
 Every advert on the list is remarkably original, and even more remarkably memorable.

 How to write original content

 So, how can you stop being a copycat, find that essential originality in your writing and prevent your content from drowning in a sea of similar stuff?
 These three tips are a great starting point: